-Miami Heat NBA Win Total Odds & Pick: Can Miami Be Elite With Kyle Lowry on Board?
+NBA Win Total Odds & Pick: Will the Miami Heat Be Elite With Kyle Lowry?

 Issac Baldizon/NBAE via Getty Images.
 Pictured: Kyle Lowry #7 of the Miami Heat.

 - The Miami Heat are expected to be in contention in the East with an over/under of 48.5 wins.

 - Matt Moore analyzes their win total odds below.

 Let’s start with organizational precedent.
 The Heat have gone over in four of the six seasons since LeBron James departed.
 Erik Spoelstra routinely gets the most out of his rosters, and this one has talent.

 Miami has a constant win-now approach.
 They will never peel off of a season to regroup or tank.
 As long as Pat Riley is there, they aim to contend and are a calendar year removed from making the Finals.